OpenLocalizationTestOrg/AX-Docs-Sandbox.it-it/financials/budgeting/budget-control-overview-configuration.md

 -   **Funds available calculation** – Should documents such as purchase requisitions (pre-encumbrances) and purchase orders (encumbrances) be considered in the calculation of available funds?
 Should documents that are in a draft state be considered in the calculation?
 -   **Override permission** – Who has permission to exceed the available budget?

-Budget control is fully integrated with Dynamics 365 for Operations.
+Budget control is fully integrated with Dynamics AX.
 Therefore, you can evaluate the available budget for both planned purchases and actual purchases.
 Budget inquiries and reports are available.
 Therefore, users can evaluate the budget throughout the budget cycle, and can make any adjustments that are required, in the form of budget revisions or transfers.
 A budget manager can also export the budget and actuals into Microsoft Excel to better analyze and forecast as required.

 ## <a name="configuring-budget-control"></a>Configuring budget control
 ### <a name="budget-cycle-time-span"></a>Budget cycle time span